 COVID-19: Latest global developments

-KINGSTON, Jamaica — The novel coronavirus has killed more than 1.67 million people since the outbreak emerged in China last December and over 75.6 million cases have been registered.
-Of these, over 48.1 million are now considered recovered.
+KINGSTON, Jamaica — The novel coronavirus has killed more than 1.68 million people since the outbreak emerged in China last December and over 76.2 million cases have been registered.
+Of these, more than 48.5 million are now considered recovered.

 As authorities warn of a spike in infections due to travel over the Christmas season, many countries are reimposing restrictions on movement and social gathering.
 Some countries are also moving to inoculate citizens with recently developed vaccines.